RenzeLou/RenzeLou.github.io/_pages/about.md

 ## Updates:
 <!-- - **<font color="#dd0000">Important: Our group will move to Penn State University (PSU) in Jan.
 2023, and welcome more new members in the future!</font><br/>** -->
 - Jan.
 2024.
-Two paper accepted by ICLR 2024.
+Two papers were accepted by ICLR 2024.
 Thanks to all of my awesome collaborators!
 - Oct.
 2023: We released ✨<img src="./../images/cupcake.png" width="18" height="18">✨ **MUFFIN**, a novel LLM-synthetic dataset for instruction tuning.
 Check it out on our **[project website](https://renzelou.github.io/Muffin/)** 👈.
 <!-- - Mar.
 2023: 🔥🔥🔥 <font color="#dd0000">We released a comprehensive</font> **[reading list](https://github.com/RenzeLou/awesome-instruction-learning)** <font color="#dd0000">(more than 160 papers) on Instruction Learning!</font> The corresponding survey is available **[here](https://arxiv.org/abs/2303.10475)** 👈. -->
 - Mar.
 2023: 🔥🔥🔥 We released **a comprehensive survey** on Instruction Learning.
 Check it out on [arXiv](https://arxiv.org/abs/2303.10475).
 The corresponding paper list (more than 160 papers) is also available on [github](https://github.com/RenzeLou/awesome-instruction-learning).